 This year I just wanted to do the kids, I love having the one family print, it is like a family portrait but our feet aren’t cute or getting bigger and honestly my step-daughter’s hands and feet are basically my size so I just did the little ones.
 I chose to make candy corn.

 I painted a smaller canvas purple and one by one, like before, painted their feet yellow, orange and white and pressed them down.
 It should be noted that feet are harder to work with than hands.
 We just sat the canvas on the ground and guided their feet onto it and pushed down for them.
 My boys could hardly stop laughing from being tickled by the paintbrush to do this but in the end we got this…

 I am thinking of adding a black frame to this picture and putting the above ghosts into either and orange or purple one, but as it is I think it is darling!
 I added the names as before and the frames just help protect the art for many Halloween seasons to come!

-Sometimes I wonder if the kids will fight over these are fight over having to take them but I hope that they are cherished as much as cherish them now.
+Sometimes I wonder if the kids will fight over these or fight over having to take them… but I hope that they are cherished as much I as cherish them now.
 The kids are growing up so fast and any excuse to capture them now, I go for it.
 I hope this inspires and idea!

 🙂 Bet and fam